dokobit/gateway-php-example/README.md

 - Upload file you want to sign* and get uploaded file token.
 - Check file upload status.
 If status `uploaded`\*\*, continue.

-\* You should provide file URL which would be accessible for Gateway API.
+\* You should provide file URL which would be accessible for Documents Gateway.
 \*\* File status must be checked before creating signing.

 `upload-file.php` - PHP code example for uploading file.
 Could be run from web or CLI.